bocchilorenzo/xradio/README.md

 ```

 ## Building

+### Requirements
+- NodeJS
+- Neutralino CLI

+### Steps
+- clone this repository
+- run the command "neu update" in the root folder to download neutralino's binaries
+- move in the "xradio-vue" folder and install dependencies with "npm i"
-- first build the frontend in the "XRadio-vue" folder with the command "npm run build"
+- build the frontend with "npm run build"
+- move back to the root folder and then to the extensions -> dnslookup folder
-- install dependencies in the "extensions" folder with "npm i"
+- install dependencies with "npm i" and then move back to the root
-- build from the root directory with "neu build" (or "neu build --release" if you also want to generate the zip file)
+- build the app with "neu build" (or "neu build --release" if you also want to generate the zip file)

 ## Notes
 - It can also work on Windows 7, 8 and 8.1 if you install WebView2 from https://developer.microsoft.com/it-it/microsoft-edge/webview2/ and download the Evergreen Standalone Installer